Spotted lanternfly: Accidental introduction

 Lycorma delicatula normally uses A. altissima for feeding and laying eggs, but if it is not present, the insect can lay its eggs on any stationary object, natural or man-made, and feeds on a wide variety of plants.
 Eggs can easily be moved from place to place without being noticed, giving them an easy way to spread to new areas.
 Its initial introduction to the United States is believed to have been through this pathway, hitchhiking on an object imported from Asia into Pennsylvania.
 Adults of L. delicatula jump around the area to find new host plants.
 As nymphs, they feed on whatever host plant the egg was laid on before moving to another in the area.
 L. delicatula is capable of surviving and completing its life cycle in environments without its preferred host, A. altissima, albeit with greatly reduced fitness.

+It is believed that they spread from Shanghai to South Korea, and then to the United States.
+The American population appears to be descended from the urban (as opposed to the genetically different rural) Shanghai population.

 In South Korea

 In 2006, the spotted lanternfly was introduced in South Korea, and has been considered a pest since about 2007.
 It has since expanded its host range, attacking at least 65 plant species, uninhibited by natural predators.
 The distribution of L. delicatula has since been predicted using a modeling approach, which showed that this pest has the potential to occur in the majority of South Korea.

 A correlation seems to exist between the widespread distribution of A. altissima and overall damage to grapevines.
 The tree is commonly found growing on the peripheries of Korean vineyards and L. delicatula has been documented as a pest to grapevines, leading to a decline in the total number and overall quality of the harvested grapes.
 No quantitative data has been published supporting this correlation, but it has been widely hypothesized.